Central Detention Facility

 In March 1997, the District of Columbia entered into a 20-year contract with the Corrections Corporation of America for the operation and management of the facility.
 This contract calls for the Correctional Treatment Facility to continue to serve the Department of Corrections as a medium security resource for male and female inmates and to serve other specialized confinement needs of the Department of Corrections as that agency’s requirements evolve.

 The DC Department of Corrections contracts with several community release programs who operate facilities known as community correctional centers or halfway houses.
-The agency has contracts with four private and independently operated halfway houses: Efforts From Ex-Convicts, Extended House, Inc., Fairview and Hope Village.
+The agency has contracts with three private and independently operated halfway houses: Extended House, Inc., Fairview and Hope Village.
 The US District Court for DC and the Superior Court of DC place pretrial offenders and sentenced misdemeanants in halfway houses as an alternative to incarceration.
 The halfway houses offer a variety of educational opportunities and other programming services that include the following:

 - Case Management